• Skip to primary navigation

 🍞 How to Knead Bread Dough

-2. The dough should be elastic.
-You should be able to poke the ball of kneaded dough with your finger and watch the dough quickly try to bounce back and fill in the hole you made.
+6. Elasticity Test: Poke the kneaded dough with your finger.
+It should quickly bounce back and fill in the hole you made.

 🥖 How Long to Proof Dough

-• Inside a closed oven with just the oven light turned on
+• Inside a closed oven with only the oven light on.

 Can I make small batch bread machine cinnamon rolls?